trujunzhang/App-1.4.26-2-fixed/contributingGuides/KSv2.md

 # KSv2

-In Expensify, we use a prioritization system called called "Kernel Scheduler v2" (KSv2) to help us keep aligned on how frequently GitHub issues should be worked on, depending on their time priority:
+In Ieatta, we use a prioritization system called called "Kernel Scheduler v2" (KSv2) to help us keep aligned on how frequently GitHub issues should be worked on, depending on their time priority:

 **Hourly**: If a Github issue has the `Hourly` label, the assignee should update it *at least* once an hour